dhermes/tailsk8s/07-provision-load-balancer.md

 ## Configure HAProxy

-This uses approximately the same `haproxy.cfg` INI file from [High Availability Considerations][2]
+This uses approximately the same `haproxy.cfg` file from [High Availability Considerations][2]

 ```bash